BrianSturgis/JanWeek1Project/README.md

 - About me: a location of a short bio about me.
 - gallery: links to two projects an image gallery

 ## Known Bugs
 - the project itself has never been pushed when when exceding 100 mb total nor has it ever at one time been that large but upon inspecting the local repo i noticed the project is quite large and i am not sure why currently.
 - There is some indentation i am still not happy with in the gallery.html.
+- Currently the videos are not responsive, but i like the effect of them not being and set them for a stretch goal to test.

 ## Setup/Installation Requirements
 - repository location (https://github.com/BrianSturgis/JanWeek1Project)